OutSystems/docs-product/src/develop/ui/multilingual/translations-editor.md

 ## Translatable Resource List

-This is the central area of the window where your module's translatable resources are displayed and where you select the translatable resources that you want to set the translation behavior.
+This is the central area of the window where your Module's translatable resources are displayed.
+This is where you set the translation behavior for each translatable resource, and also where you can edit the translation for individual resources.

 Each translatable resource has the following information: